jarcuhk/Tic-Tak/README.md

 # Tic Tak - A First-Person Puzzling Adventure

-Tic Tak is an enthralling first-person puzzling game that blends mystery and puzzle-solving in a hauntingly atmospheric environment.
+Tic Tak is an enthralling first-person puzzling game that blends mystery and puzzle-solving in a hauntingly atmospheric environment made with Unity.
 Embark on an immersive journey filled with enigmatic challenges and intriguing storyline.

 ## Overview